Best Heavy-Duty Standing Desks for Big Guys: No Wobble

 What Big Guys Should Actually Look For

-Beyond weight capacity, there are a few things that matter way more for us than for the average reviewer.
+When shopping for standing desks for big guys, weight capacity gets all the attention.
+But beyond that number, there are a few things that matter way more for us than for the average reviewer.

 Motor type and count.
 Dual motors share the load, which means less strain on each motor and generally longer life.
 Single motors can work fine for lighter setups, but if you’re pushing capacity, dual motors are worth the upgrade.
 Four-motor setups exist for the truly heavy-duty crowd, and they’re impressively smooth.